moyasuxin/real-fyp/ml/SCORING_METHODOLOGY.md

 ### References

 - Cross, N. (2011). _Design Thinking: Understanding How Designers Think and Work_.
 Berg Publishers.
+ISBN: 978-1847886361
 - Norman, D. A. (2013). _The Design of Everyday Things: Revised and Expanded Edition_.
 Basic Books.
+ISBN: 978-0465050659

 ---